Split Ownership Registration Services in Dubai

 How long does the real estate split ownership registration process take in Dubai?

-The whole process of ownership share registration in Dubai takes around 25 minutes when completed at EGSH, an authorised Real Estate Services Trustee Centre.
+The entire process of ownership share registration in Dubai takes around 25 minutes when completed at EGSH, an authorised Real Estate Services Trustee Centre.
 This timeframe assumes all required documents are in order and the ownership separation agreement has been pre-approved.

 Will each co-owner receive a separate title deed after the split in the UAE?